 First in was our guide, he pulled off a stunning somersault with distinction.
 Once he was in, I assume to catch us if we jumped too far, it was our turn.

 One after another we held our breath and jumped in.

-As my turn approached, I couldn’t get the story I has read out of my head about a guide who had died recently by being swept over.
+As my turn approached, I couldn’t get the story I had read out of my head about an accident at Devil’s Pool where a guide died after being swept over.
 To be fair, given the reckless abandon our guide was showing by standing up on the edge I wasn’t surprised.

 The feeling was a mixture of complete exhilaration and fear, I could only equate it to a skydive I did in The Florida Keys a few years ago.

 I surfaced and, much to my relief, I was still at the top of the falls and so was the rest of the group.
 The mini tsunami my entrance had caused didn’t sweep everyone off the edge as I feared it may.

 Suddenly it was all worth it.
 The fear, the trepidation, the worries all washed over the falls and the exhilaration kicked in.
 I was in the Devil’s Pool.
 I had been looking forward to this moment from the second I began planning my trip and it did not disappoint.

 To be sat in a pool, staring down from the top of one of the biggest waterfalls in the world was a true bucket list moment.

 In total we were in the pool for about 10 minutes, posing for pictures and being bitten by very annoying little fish before it was time to head back.

 As we returned, the water had been re-diverted to the power station again so most a lot of the hike was now dry.
 It only took 20 minutes to get back before continuing on to the hostel to enjoy a well-deserved celebratory beer.